Tag: jeff gordinier

 Then again, we might wind up with a masterpiece or two.

-There are infinitely many ways to not follow the 3-act structure, but any writer who thinks it’s for hacks, well I defy them to try it first.
+There are infinitely many ways to not follow the 3-act structure and still make a great film, but any writer who thinks it’s for hacks, I defy them to try it first.
 The truth is, it’s a challenge to write a good 3-act script.
 It’s akin to writing a villanelle or a sestina or a sonnet.
-Sure, it’s easy to skip all that and write any old thing and call it a poem, but try rising to the challenge and writing within a form that forces you to perfect a sense of control and discipline with your words, with your storytelling, that forces you to cut to the bone.
+Sure, it’s easy to skip all that and write any old thing and call it a poem, but try rising to the challenge and writing within a form that forces you to perfect a sense of control and discipline with your words, with your storytelling; a form that forces you to cut to the bone.
 It won’t be easy.
 Can you handle it?

 Once in awhile in the US there is a breakthrough film that doesn’t follow the three-act structure (The Cider House Rules, No Country for Old Men, Magnolia, Inglourious Basterds, et al), but 99% of every film you will ever see, either Hollywood or independent, wonderful or awful, follows the old structural rules, and there ain’t nothing wrong with that.
-There are good scripts and bad scripts no matter how you choose to construct your plot and no matter the genre.
+There are good scripts and bad scripts no matter how you choose to construct your plot.